 Fuel costs impact score – unknown, but likely rising from current low levels

-Whilst 20% hydrogen can be mixed into our existing gas supplies and run on existing boilers, it will require some infrastructure changes and an additional process to create the hydrogen.
+Whilst tests have found that 20-30% hydrogen can be mixed into our existing gas supplies and our existing boilers will still operate, it will require some infrastructure changes and an additional process to create the hydrogen.
 Overall the price for fossil fuels is likely to rise to level the playfield for decarbonised electricity.

 For a full hydrogen network, all supplies will need to be upgraded at a significant cost to the national finances.
-Full prices will undoubtedly rise to recoup this investment.
+Fuel prices will undoubtedly rise to recoup this investment.

 Industry impact score - low/medium

-Existing Gas Safe registered engineers will do a ‘bolt-on’ qualification as part of their Gas Safe registration but not have to change technologies.
+Existing Gas Safe registered engineers will apparently undertake a ‘bolt-on’ qualification as part of their Gas Safe registration rather than whole-sale retaining.

 However it is not as simple as swapping one fuel out for another to solve endemic problems across the sector.
 The industry cannot treat hydrogen as a quick fix to the failings of the last 15 years.
 Condensing gas boilers rarely run at their A-rated efficiencies due to poor practices across the industry.
 This must be addressed as a priority before we swap one fuel out for another.